Azure/container-service-for-azure-china/acs-engine/README.md

 > specify `location` as (`chinaeast`, `chinanorth`, `chinaeast2`, `chinanorth2`) in cluster defination file

 ## 6. Generate ARM templates
-Run `acs-engine generate kubernetes.json` command to generate a number of files that may be submitted to ARM.
-By default, generate will create a new directory named after your cluster nested in the `_output` directory.
+Run `./acs-engine generate kubernetes.json` command to generate a number of files that may be submitted to ARM.
+By default, generate will create a new directory(naming as `dnsPrefix`) after your cluster nested in the `_output` directory.
 The generated files include:
 * apimodel.json - is an expanded version of the cluster definition provided to the generate command.
 All default or computed values will be expanded during the generate phase
 * azuredeploy.json - represents a complete description of all Azure resources required to fulfill the cluster definition from apimodel.json
 * azuredeploy.parameters.json - the parameters file holds a series of custom variables which are used in various locations throughout azuredeploy.json